CodiumTeam/docker-training/exercise-5/README.md

 ## 5.1 Building a Dockerfile

 For this exercise, you are given a very simple Python application, which runs a small flask web server.
-You are going to create an image to package this application, so it can run by doing `docker run`.
+You are going to create an image to package this application, so it can run executed with Docker.

 ### A very simple application